Dairy Plant-Wide Control System Upgrade in Less Than 3 Days

 Daily updates and punch list items were distributed between all parties involved including plant management.

 3. AFTER THE CUTOVER

 Malisko Provided onsite production support to assist the plant to startup production.

 Remote Connectivity and Support

 In coordination with corporate IT, a secure connection was established to provide Malisko with remote connectivity to the pant for future integration and troubleshooting assistance.

 Assuring that all system programming and documentation was updated in addition to maintaining a quick project turnaround enabled better decision making for plant management.

 Plant upgrade included new Rockwell Automation hardware and an improved network to provide Malisko and plant partners with remote connectivity to provide timely system support.

-Want to learn more about this project or how we can help you with your manufacturing challenges?
+Want to learn more or how we can help you with your manufacturing challenges?
 Simply fill out the form below and someone from the Malisko team will reach out to you shortly.